dsanc9996/dsanc9996/README.md

 - 👋 Hi, I’m @dsanc9996
-- 👀 I’m interested in Data Science, Machine Learning, and Software Engineering
+- Software Engineer
-- 🌱 I have experience with C/C++, Python, and JavaScript, as well as multiple frameworks.
+- I have experience with C/C++, Python, and JavaScript/Typescript, as well as multiple frameworks.
 - I have limited experience in the web programming space.
 - 📫 You can reach me at: dsanchez35@angelo.edu or dsanc60@gmail.com.